 There is a similar case in the market.
 Open your Facebook iOS app.
 You will notice that the icons in the bottom bar do not have any descriptions.
 But if you see the archival screenshots of the bottom bar has got both – the icons and the text labels.

 Winston Churchill said, “Democracy is the worst form of government, except for all the others.”.
 The similar situation is with Bottom Navigation Bar.

 Its aesthetics do not stand out.
 The bar takes the precious place on the screen and the symbols with tiny text may not be perfectly readable.
 But, it is a useful and easy to understand UI component.
 It solves many issues and engages users incomparably better than the Side Menu.

 Designers should still use Bottom Navigation as the fundamental UI pattern to navigate between major screens.
 However, it is important to remember about disadvantages of this UI component.

 To sum up

-You should never blindly follow a trends in UX Design.
-Some of them will remain and become a standards, some will be forgotten after a few months.
+You should never blindly follow trends in UX Design.
+Some of them will remain and become a standard, some will be forgotten after a few months.

 If you are like me and you constantly search for the unique insight into UX & UI Design, I am happy to announce that I am there is a community around the UX Misfit blog.
 If you would like to read and share some inspiring stuff with people like you – please join UX Misfits Community on Facebook.